Frequently Asked Questions

 Generally, a 500-gallon tank can hold enough propane to meet the annual energy needs of an average four-bedroom home.
 Tanks of 1,000 gallons or more may be needed for large homes with swimming pools and hot tubs.

 How do I read the gauge on my propane tank?

 Most tanks of 47 gallon capacity or higher have a gauge.
 If your tank does have a gauge it will be located on the top of the tank, under the lift able hood.
 The tank gauge reads in percentages from 0% to 100% with 85% being full to allow for gas expansion.

-The size of the fireplace and the number of hours you use it every day will dictate the overall life of the tank.
-On average, you should get 300 to 400 hours of operational time from a 100-gallon tank.
+The size of the fireplace and the number of hours you use it every day will dictate the overall usage.

 Yes, today’s oil fueled-heating systems are incredibly more efficient than ever before.

 Fuel oil will not support combustion (flame) unless the temperature is about 140 degrees Fahrenheit.
 There are not enough fuel vapors to cause an explosion or fire.

 Why should I heat my house with fuel oil?